 Go to the beach

-There are many beautiful beaches near Cienfuegos Cuba.
+There are many beautiful beaches near Cienfuegos.
+You should check out these ones:

-You may also want to go to Caleta Buena, 8 km south of Playa Giron and not a beach proper but a tiny rocky cove with the clearest waters, blissfully protected from the currents and a perfect place for snorkeling.
-It is not free to access, but for a small fee you get a sun bed, a lunch buffet and drinks throughout the day.
+Caleta Buena – 8 km south of Playa Giron, it is not a beach proper but a tiny rocky cove with the clearest waters, blissfully protected from the currents and a perfect place for snorkeling.
+It is not free to access, but for a small fee you get a sun-bed, a lunch buffet and drinks throughout the day.

 Getting a visa for Cuba

 All travelers to Cuba need to get a tourist card.
-Ask Easy Tourist Card to arrange your visa for Cuba for just $35 USD!
+Ask Easy Tourist Card to arrange your visa for Cuba.

 The best places to eat in Cienfuegos are Las Mamparas, in Calle 37 n.
 4004, which is a popular place among the locals and very budget friendlyà, and Restaurante Dona Nora in Calle 37 which counts with a balcony overlooking the Prado.